stepniakadam/notes/cpp.md

 2) Compilation

 At this phase .cpp file including copy-pasted code from all header files (remember - this was 36217 lines of code) is used to produce binary object file.
 Not all symbols are defined at this point - it is allowed (and usually best practice) to only declare a symbol in *.hpp file.
-Compiler however will process all lines that were provided in order determine symbols that will be part of resulting object file.
+Compiler however will process all lines in order to determine what's needed to produce the object.

-For example: